-Rating Watch Alerts to the possibility of a rating change subsequent to, or in anticipation of, a) some material identifiable event and/or b) deviation from expected trend.
+Rating Watch Alerts to the possibility of a rating change subsequent to, or, in anticipation of some material identifiable event with indeterminable rating implications.
 But it does not mean that a rating change is inevitable.
-A watch should be resolved within foreseeable future, but may continue if underlying circumstances are not
+A watch should be resolved within foreseeable future, but may continue if underlying circumstances are not settled.
+Rating watch may accompany rating outlook of the respective opinion.

-Sus pension It is not possible to update an opinion due to lack of requisite information.
+Suspension It is not possible to update an opinion due to lack of requisite information.